Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While there are several types of cancer screenings available, some are specific to a person’s anatomy like cervical, ovarian or prostate screening.
-Transgender people, whose anatomy may not match their gender identity and expression, may find that existing health screening protocols leave them out.
+While there are several types of cancer screenings available, some are specific your anatomy, like cervical, ovarian or prostate screening.
+Transgender people may find that existing health screening protocols leave them out.

-More than 1.4 million Americans identify as transgender.
-Overall, the transgender community is less likely to seek out information on cancer screenings or get them at all due to many factors.
+More than 1.4 million Americans are transgender.
+Overall, this community is less likely to seek out information on cancer screenings or get them for many reasons.

-“We know that LGBTQAI+ people and many transgender people may be underinsured or uninsured, making it difficult or harder to access screenings that may be unaffordable for them,” says transgender health specialist Henry Ng, MD (he/they).
+“We know that many transgender people may be underinsured or uninsured, making it difficult or harder to access screenings that may be unaffordable for them,” says transgender health specialist Henry Ng, MD (he/they).

-Dr. Ng talks about the importance of cancer screenings and how transgender individuals can overcome barriers to getting the appropriate healthcare.
+Dr. Ng talks about the importance of cancer screenings and how you can overcome barriers to getting the healthcare you need.

 Why cancer screenings are important

-Having access to cancer screenings, especially in the transgender community, is vital, says Dr. Ng.
-Studies have shown that health, personal and economic disparities in transgender communities can result in a higher risk of certain cancers like lung and cervical cancer.
+Having access to cancer screenings — especially in the transgender community — is vital, says Dr. Ng.
+Studies have shown that health, personal and economic barriers in transgender communities can result in a higher risk of certain cancers like lung and cervical cancer.

 Advertisement